dougeby/IntuneDocs/intune/windows-enroll.md

 Two factors determine how you can simplify Windows device enrollment:

 - **Do you use Azure Active Directory Premium?** <br>[Azure AD Premium](https://docs.microsoft.com/azure/active-directory/active-directory-get-started-premium) is included with Enterprise Mobility + Security and other licensing plans.
-- **What versions of Windows clients will enroll?** <br>Windows 10 devices can automatically enroll by adding a work or school account.
+- **What versions of Windows clients will users enroll?** <br>Windows 10 devices can automatically enroll by adding a work or school account.
 Earlier versions must enroll using the Company Portal app.

 ||**Azure AD Premium**|**Other AD**|
 |----------|---------------|---------------|